 After significant growth during the post-World War II period, which saw the School’s enrolment double, Carey was invited to join the Associated Public Schools of Victoria (APS) in 1957.
 Our students now compete in both the APS and Associated Grammar Schools (AGS) sporting competitions, two of the highest standards of secondary school sporting competitions in the country.

 During this period, Carey also acquired a beautiful tract of land on the Banskia Peninsula in east Gippsland, Camp Toonallook.
 The School also purchased land at Bulleen for the development of our sporting complex.

 Girls were enrolled at Carey for the first time in 1979, initially in Years 11 and 12.
 From 1986, girls were enrolled in all year levels of the school.
-Since 2011 we have maintained a whole-school 50:50 gender ratio.
+Since 2011 we have maintained an even gender balance.

 In 1998, we introduced the International Baccalaureate to Senior School, allowing students the choice of either the VCE or IB programs as their final qualification.
 In 2001, the School was accredited by the Council of International Schools.

 In 2013, the School embarked on a significant building and development program that will guide the Strategic Direction of the School for the next 10 years.